 “It’s hard for me to think about people having to pick and choose which parts of healthcare they’ll have access to when they’re all important.
 It makes me wish healthcare would be reformed for the good of everyone and not just those who can afford it.”

-Our second category were responses that conveyed a belief that the exercise was interesting, engaging, or “eye-opening.”
-49.8% of our responses in the intervention condition, and 53.2% of our responses in our control condition were categorized in this way.
+Additionally, replicating what we found in Study 1, many participants found the activity particularly interesting and fun.
+Given that the purpose of the intervention is to increase engagement, this is a positive outcome.
 An example of these responses:

 “Interesting that my answers changed.
 I would be interested in seeing someone against Universal Health Care make a study, too.”

-Our final category were responses that conveyed the perception that this exercise was enjoyable, worked well, or convinced them to support UHC.
-18.4% of the responses in our Intervention, and 8.7% of our responses in our control condition were categorized.
-An example is:

 “Enjoyed it, overall I believe that there should be Universal Health Care, but I did not realize how complicated it was.
 This exercise showed me how complicated it will be if the US decides to go through with something like this.”